tc39/proposal-weakrefs/README.md

 ## Todo

-* Finish stage 1 proposal for presentation in March
+* Present in March for stage 1 approval